starknet-io/SNIPs/SNIPS/snip-9.md

 #[starknet::interface]
 trait IOutsideExecution_V2<TContractState> {
     /// This method allows anyone to submit a transaction on behalf of the account as long as they have the relevant signatures.
-This method allows reentrancy.
-A call to `__execute__` or `execute_from_outside` can trigger another nested transaction to `execute_from_outside`.
-The implementation should expect version to be set to 2 in the domain separator.
+    /// This method allows reentrancy.
+A call to `__execute__` or `execute_from_outside` can trigger another nested transaction to `execute_from_outside` thus the implementation MUST verify that the provided `signature` matches the hash of `outside_execution`.
+    /// The implementation should expect version to be set to 2 in the domain separator.
     /// # Arguments
     /// * `outside_execution ` - The parameters of the transaction to execute.
-    /// * `signature ` - A valid signature on the ERC-712 message encoding of `outside_execution`.
+    /// * `signature ` - A valid signature on the SNIP-12 message encoding of `outside_execution`.
     fn execute_from_outside_v2(
         ref self: TContractState,
         outside_execution: OutsideExecution,
-        signature: Array<felt252>,
+        signature: Span<felt252>,
     ) -> Array<Span<felt252>>;

     /// Get the status of a given nonce, true if the nonce is available to use